pascal-fb-martin/housekasa/README.md

 < {"smartlife.iot.dimmer":{"set_brightness":{"err_code":0},
   "set_switch_state":{"err_code":0}}}
 ```
-That command actually achieves two results: it both sets the dimmer level ("smartlife.iot.dimmer".set_brightness.brightness) and turns the light on ("smartlife.iot.dimmer".set_switch_state.state).
+That command actually achieves two results: it both sets the dimmer level ("smartlife.iot.dimmer.set_brightness.brightness") and turns the light on ("smartlife.iot.dimmer.set_switch_state.state").
 I guess the brightness level has little immediate effect when the light is turned off anyway.

-(HouseKasa does not support controlling the dimmer level.)
+(HouseKasa does not support controlling the dimmer level at this time.)

 #### KP400